sifatullahsu/mongoose-query-builder/README.md

 ## Contributing

 We welcome contributions from the community.
-If you want to contribute to this project, please contact us.
+If you want to contribute to this project.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Contact